Fixing Your Radon Problem . . .

-We at Granite Inspection Group are locally owned, operated and the Hudson Valley’s most trusted radon testing, measurement, diagnostics and mitigation professionals who specialize in radon mitigation services.
+We at Granite Inspection Group are locally owned, operated and the Hudson Valley’s most preferred radon testing, measurement, diagnostics and mitigation professionals who specialize in radon mitigation services in air and water.
 We are licensed and certified by the NYS Department of Health (NYSDOH), National Radon Safety Board (NRSB) and the American Association of Radon Scientists and Technologists (AARST) to perform radon mitigation services.

-My radon level is 4.0 pCi/L or higher.
-Can this be fixed?
+My radon level is 4.0 pCi/L or higher….
+Can Granite Inspection Group fix my radon?

 What is a mitigation system?

-A variety of effective methods can be used to reduce radon in homes.
-Sealing cracks and other openings in the foundation is a basic part of most approaches to radon reduction.
+A variety of effective methods can be used to reduce radon in buildings.
+Sealing cracks and other openings in the foundation is a basic part of most approaches to reducing radon.
 However, the EPA does not recommend the use of sealing alone to limit radon entry.
 Sealing alone has not been shown to lower radon levels significantly or consistently.
-In most cases, the typical approach is an Active Soil Depressurization System (ASDS), which utilizes a radon mitigation suction fan to pull the gas out from below the foundation of the home.
-The radon fan is attached and mounted in line a PVC pipe and mounted on the exterior extending up the foundation to the roof.
-These systems work by changing the pressure below the home by rerouting the gas to the exterior of the home.
+In most cases, the typical approach is an Active Soil Depressurization System (ASDS), which utilizes a radon mitigation suction fan to pull the gas out from below the foundation of the building.
+These systems work by changing the pressure below the building by rerouting the gas to the exterior of the building.

-All systems are specifically designed and installed for the individual home and the home owner’s needs.
+All systems are specifically designed and installed for the individual building and the owner’s needs.
 The following is a sample of a few typical designs.

 Active Soil Depressurization System (ASDS)

-A Sub-Slab Depressurization System is installed in homes, businesses, schools or any occupiable building with a concrete slab floor.
-The radon mitigation system can be made up of various building materials, typically PVC piping that connects the slab and the extraction point for the radon or soil gas with a fan by design, that is mounted to the exterior and evacuates and draws the radon gas from under the concrete slab and exhausts it from the building.
+A Sub-Slab Depressurization System are installed in homes, buildings, businesses, schools or any occupiable building with a concrete slab floor.
+The radon mitigation system can be made up of various building materials that connects the slab and the extraction point for the radon or soil gas with a fan by design, that is mounted to the exterior and evacuates and draws the radon gas from under the concrete slab and exhausts it from the building.

 The system works by creating a negative pressure under your home or building where the radon gas concentration is and through a designed extraction point.
 The radon fan must be mounted outside of the home or building and runs continuously to maintain continuous negative pressure to remove and continuously exhaust the radon.